0x1B05/english/kaoyan/content/writing.typ

 ==== The Value of Broadening Horizons: Attending Campus Lectures

 The drawing shows two students standing in front of a notice board advertising a campus lecture.
-The girl on the left expresses her doubts by saying, "It's not related to our major.
+The girl on the left *expresses her doubts by saying*, "It's not related to our major.
 Listening to it won't be of much use."
-The boy on the right responds optimistically, "Let's go and listen; it will surely be beneficial."
-This scene depicts a common situation where students evaluate the relevance and potential benefits of extracurricular activities.
+The boy on the right *responds optimistically*, "Let's go and listen; it will surely be beneficial." #underline[_This scene depicts a common situation where_] students evaluate the *relevance* and potential benefits of *extracurricular* activities.

-The intended meaning of this illustration is to highlight the importance of being open-minded and taking advantage of diverse learning opportunities, even those seemingly unrelated to one's primary field of study.
-It suggests that knowledge from various disciplines can provide unexpected benefits and contribute to a well-rounded education.
+#underline[_The intended meaning of this illustration is to highlight the importance of_] being open-minded and taking advantage of diverse learning opportunities, #underline[even those seemingly] unrelated to one's primary field of study.
+It suggests that knowledge from various disciplines can provide unexpected benefits and contribute to a *well-rounded* education.

-In my opinion, this drawing effectively conveys a significant message about the value of intellectual curiosity and the pursuit of knowledge beyond one's immediate area of expertise.
-It underscores the idea that education should not be confined to a narrow focus but should encompass a broad range of subjects and experiences.
-Engaging with different fields can foster critical thinking, creativity, and adaptability—skills that are increasingly important in a rapidly changing world.
+#underline[_In my opinion, this drawing effectively conveys a significant message about the value of_] intellectual curiosity and the pursuit of knowledge beyond one's immediate area of expertise. #underline[_It underscores the idea that education should not be confined to a narrow focus but should encompass a broad range of subjects and experiences._] *Engaging with* different fields can #underline[_foster *critical thinking*, creativity, and adaptability—skills that are increasingly important in a rapidly changing world._]

-Furthermore, the boy's encouragement to attend the lecture reflects a proactive attitude toward personal and academic growth.
-By embracing opportunities to learn from diverse sources, students can gain new perspectives and insights that may enhance their understanding of their own discipline and open up new pathways for future endeavors.
+*Furthermore*, the boy's encouragement to attend the lecture #underline[_reflects a proactive attitude toward_] personal and academic growth.
+By embracing opportunities to learn from diverse sources, students can *gain new perspectives and insights that* may enhance their understanding of their own *discipline* and *open up new pathways* for *future endeavors*.

-In conclusion, this drawing serves as a reminder to value and seek out diverse learning experiences.
-It encourages students to be open to new ideas and to recognize the potential benefits of interdisciplinary learning.
+#underline[_In conclusion, this drawing serves as a reminder_] to value and *seek out* diverse learning experiences.
+It encourages students to be open to new ideas and to recognize the potential benefits of *interdisciplinary* learning.
 By doing so, they can enrich their education and better prepare themselves for the complexities of the modern world.

 ==== 拓宽视野的价值：参加校园讲座